Raphaelmos/Kmeansonimage/README.md

 ## Possible improvements

-Add more and more algorithms, currently have K-means, RLE, Dithering Extend to more than .ppm images
+Add more and more algorithms, currently have K-means, RLE, Dithering.
+<br/>Have more formats of images working and not only .ppm

 ## French